Sz-Tim/isRev/ms/msDraft.md

 These data show that ant species elevational ranges are larger in the tropics, consistent with other taxa [@McCain2009b; @ShelTewk2014; @Sheldon2015] and with the seasonality hypothesis [@Janzen1967].
 Interestingly, this latitudinal trend in elevational range size does not hold at higher taxonomic levels.
 Neither the mean genus elevational range size nor the mean subfamily elevational range size changes across latitudes (genus: *n*=16, *P*=0.22; subfamily: *n*=16; *P*=0.40).
-This suggests that, while individual species may be constrained by thermal tolerance, the variability in thermal tolerance among congeners is great enough to encompass the increased annual variation at high latitudes.
+This suggests that, though individual species may be constrained by thermal tolerance, the variability in thermal tolerance among congeners encompasses the increased annual variation at high latitudes.

 Mean elevational range size may increase with elevation along each gradient because high elevations, like high latitudes, also experience increased climatic variability [@Stevens1992].
 To avoid the disproportionate influence and non-independence of large-ranged species, I estimated mean range size at each elevation using two methods [@McCaBrac2012; @Gaston1998; @Rohde1993].
 With the midpoint method, the mean range size at each elevation is estimated as the average range size of all species whose midpoints occur at that elevation.
 With the quartile method, only species with ranges < 1/4 of the gradient are used.
-In these datasets, there is little evidence that the mean ant species range size increases along elevational gradients using either method (Midpoint: SLR *b*>0 with *P*< 0.05 in 2/16 gradients, *R^2^* mean: 0.15, median: 0.03; Quartile: SLR *b*>0 with *P*< 0.05 in 3/16 gradients, *R^2^* mean: 0.20, median: 0.14).
+In these datasets, there is little evidence that the mean ant species range size increases along elevational gradients using either method (Midpoint: SLR *b*>0 with *P*<0.05 in 2/16 gradients, *R^2^* mean: 0.15, median: 0.03; Quartile: SLR *b*>0 with *P*<0.05 in 3/16 gradients, *R^2^* mean: 0.20, median: 0.14).
-**Contrary to expectations...**

 In summary, though ant elevational range sizes do not show a consistent pattern along single elevational gradients, they do tend to increase with latitude.
 The thermal tolerances of tropical ant species may, in fact, be narrower than those of temperate species.